Expression Interrupted

 Journalists and academics bear the brunt of the massive crackdown on freedom of expression in Turkey.
 Scores of them are currently subject to criminal investigations or behind bars.
 This website is dedicated to tracking the legal process against them.

-Professor Şebnem Korur Fincancı, an academic and the president of the Human Rights Foundation of Turkey (TİHV), was arrested on 20 June 2016 for participating in a solidarity campaign for the shuttered pro-Kurdish daily Özgür Gündem.
+Professor Şebnem Korur Fincancı, an academic and the president of the Human Rights Foundation of Turkey (TİHV), was arrested on 20 June 2016 for participating in a solidarity campaign for the pro-Kurdish daily Özgür Gündem, which was later closed under a statutory decree.

 Two separate indictments were issued on 22 June 2016 against Fincancı, Reporters Without Borders’ (RSF) Turkey Representative Erol Önderoğlu and journalist Ahmet Nesin, both of whom were also detained as part of the same investigation.

-The indictment against Fincancı and Önderoğlu was sent to the 13th High Criminal Court of Istanbul while the one against Nesin was sent to the 14th High Criminal Court.
-Nesin’s case file was later merged with the case against Fincancı and Önderoğlu on the grounds of “legal and de facto connection” between the case files.
-The responsible managing editor of Özgür Gündem, İnan Kızılkaya, was a suspect in both files due to his responsibility regarding all news material published in the daily.
+The indictment against Fincancı and Önderoğlu was sent to the Istanbul 13th High Criminal Court while the one against Nesin was sent to the 14th High Criminal Court.
+Nesin’s case was later merged with the case against Fincancı and Önderoğlu based on “legal and de facto connection.”
+The responsible managing editor of Özgür Gündem, İnan Kızılkaya, was named as a defendant in both files due to his responsibility regarding all news material published in the daily.

-The indictments accused Fincancı, Önderoğlu and Nesin of “openly inciting to committing crimes,” “praising crime or a criminal” and “disseminating propaganda for a terrorist organization” as per article 7/2 of the Law on the Fight against Terrorism (TMK) and article 214 of the Turkish Penal Code (TCK).
+The indictments accused Fincancı, Önderoğlu and Nesin of “openly inciting to committing crimes,” “praising crime or a criminal” and “spreading propaganda for a terrorist organization.”

-The 13th High Criminal Court of Istanbul, which accepted the indictment, ordered the relase of Fincancı and Önderoğlu.
+The Istanbul 13th High Criminal Court, which accepted the indictment, ordered the relase of Fincancı and Önderoğlu.
 Fincancı was released pending trial from the Bakırköy Women’s Prison on 30 June 2016 after spending 10 days in pre-trial detention.

 Fincancı and Önderoğlu were in attendance at the second hearing on 11 January 2017.
 During the hearing, Kızılkaya’s file was separated and merged with the main Özgür Gündem trial.
 The court postponed the trial until 21 March 2017, awaiting Nesin’s defense statement.